 Obviously, if you need the roof mounts for regular traveling or other reasons, then it is probably not worth it to take it down and put it back up constantly.
 But if it is possible to remove them, you could end up saving a little on your gas bill.

-Increasing gas mileage is constantly praised by drivers all over the world, but not nearly as many drivers take concrete steps to get better mileage.
+All drivers want to reduce their fuel consumption — it saves you money, is better for the environment, and mean you’ll never find yourself stranded, needing to trek to a gas station on foot.
+But not nearly as many drivers take concrete steps to get better mileage.
 By following some, even if not all, of the above suggestions, you’ll see a dip in the amount of fuel you need and your budget will thank you as a result.